Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

 Travelers should enroll with the Department of State’s Smart Traveler Enrollment Program (STEP) before leaving on their trip.
 This will allow them to receive updated information about safety and security conditions and messages about emergent threats while they are abroad.
 The governments of the United Kingdom, Canada, and Australia also have excellent websites with safety and security information for travelers.

-By far the most common threat to the safety of US citizens abroad comes from criminal activity.
-Travelers to foreign countries are viewed by many criminals as wealthy, naïve targets, who are inexperienced, unfamiliar with the culture, and inept at seeking assistance once victimized.
+One of the most common threats to the safety of US citizens abroad comes from criminal activity.
+Travelers to foreign countries are viewed by many criminals as wealthy, naïve targets, who are inexperienced, unfamiliar with the culture, and inept at seeking assistance if victimized.
 Traveling in high-poverty areas or regions of civil unrest, using alcohol or drugs, and traveling in unfamiliar environments at night increase the likelihood that a traveler will be the victim of crime.

 - Limit travel at night, travel with a companion, and vary routine travel habits.

 - Do not wear expensive clothing or accessories.

 - Avoid accommodations on the ground floor or immediately next to the stairs, and lock all doors and windows.

 - Take only recommended and safe modes of local transportation.

 - If confronted in a robbery, give up all valuables and do not resist attackers.
 Resistance can escalate to violence and result in injury or death.